-iStat Menus review
+iStat Menus full review

 Ever wanted to track a Mac’s performance while you work? iStat Menus gives you CPU, RAM, temperature, network, drive RPM and fan stats, in real time direct from your machine.
 Configured in System Preferences, your chosen statistics become accessible from the menu bar.